robertogreco99/Tesi/README.md

     - `float_ms_ssim`: Multi-Scale SSIM in floating-point precision.
     - `ciede`: CIEDE2000
     - `psnr_hvs`: PSNR optimized for the Human Visual System.
+    - `USE_LIBVMAF`: This can be set to true or false.
+If set to true, the VMAF evaluation will be executed.
+    - `USE_Essim`: This can be set to true or false.
+If set to true, the eSSIM evaluation will be executed.
+    The `ESSIM_PARAMETERS` object contains the following configurable settings:
+       - `Window_size`: This parameter defines the window size for the eSSIM calculation and can be either "8" or "16".
+The default value is "8".
+       - `Window_stride`: This parameter specifies the window stride for eSSIM and can be one of "4", "8", or "16".
+The default value is "4".
+       - `SSIM_Minkowski_pooling`: This parameter sets the SSIM Minkowski pooling value, which can be either "3" or "4".
+The default value is "3".
+       - `Mode`: This parameter defines the mode of the SSIM calculation.
+It can be "0" (SSIM_MODE_REF), "1" (SSIM_MODE_INT), or "2" (SSIM_MODE_PERF), with the default set to "2".

+    These parameters configure the ESSIM (Enhanced Structural SIMilarity) evaluation method.These parameters require `USE_ESSIM` to be set to true in order to be applied.From these parameters, a string is created in the following format:
+    - essim_params_string = `ws{ws}_wt{wt}_mk{mink}_md{mode}`.This string represents the configured eSSIM parameters, where ws, wt, mink, and mode correspond to the values set for the respective parameters.
+The default string is `ws8_wt4_mk3_md2`

 ## 3. **Generate Podman commands with the Python script `run_simulation_create_commands.py Json/config.json`:**
 The Python script `run_simulation_create_commands.py` automates the process of generating Podman commands to run VMAF on reference and distorted videos.
 It is based on the functionality of the `create_commands.py` script and performs several key tasks:
   - Reading a JSON configuration file and validating it against a JSON schema.The file is read to obtain the necessary information for OUTPUT_DIR, DATASET, SIMULATIONS_DIR and JSON_DIR.